openstack-archive/deb-python-aioeventlet/doc/index.rst

 possible to write asyncio code in a project currently written for eventlet.

-aiogreen allows to use greenthreads in asyncio coroutines, and to use asyncio coroutines, tasks and futures in greenthreads: see :func:`link_future` and :func:`wrap_greenthread` functions.
+aiogreen allows to use greenthreads in asyncio coroutines, and to use asyncio coroutines, tasks and futures in greenthreads: see :func:`yield_future` and :func:`wrap_greenthread` functions.

 The main visible difference between aiogreen and trollius is the behaviour of